 It is supposed to be a bonding activity between you two.
 Maybe just visualize a happy place and go there, make it as enjoyable as possible for both of you.

-In case, you are interested in buying a baby crib, you can check our review on Best Baby Cribs.
+In case you are interested in buying a baby crib; you can read our review on Best Baby Cribs here.

 6. Find the Right Position for the Baby